who we are

 Producer, performer and workshop leader.

-Productions: The Firebird, East o'the Sun West o'the Moon, The Golden Key, The Magician's Daughter, Baby Iron Teeth, Tattercoats, Poor Jack, Clever-Clogs & the Cunning Princess, Twelve Wild Ducks, Beauty & the Beast, The Adventures of Perseus, The Labyrinth, Little Brother and Little Sister, Burd Ellen, Jason & the Golden Fleece, Viking Tales and Pandora for young audiences and Medea, Earthly Delights, Cassandra, Dancing with Angels, Surviving Bluebeard, Beast!, Backward Glance, Sealskin, Every Mother's Son, The House Jack Built, Almost Heaven, Digging the Dirt and Pericles - All At Sea for adult audiences.
+Productions: The Firebird, East o'the Sun West o'the Moon, The Golden Key, The Magician's Daughter, Baby Iron Teeth, Tattercoats, Poor Jack, Clever-Clogs & the Cunning Princess, Twelve Wild Ducks, Beauty & the Beast, The Adventures of Perseus, The Labyrinth, Little Brother and Little Sister, Burd Ellen, Jason & the Golden Fleece, Viking Tales and Pandora for young audiences and Medea, Earthly Delights, Cassandra, Dancing with Angels, Surviving Bluebeard, Beast!, Backward Glance, Sealskin, Every Mother's Son, The House Jack Built, Almost Heaven, Digging the Dirt, Pericles - All At Sea and Last Dance Saloon for adult audiences.

 Workshops: skills workshops with theatre students; role play with unemployed young people; actor/facilitator in conflict resolution work for the Social Services.